AD ASTRA FELLOWS

 University College Dublin is a scholarly community of students, faculty and staff dedicated to the pursuit of excellence.
 A research-intensive university and ranked within the top 1% of world universities, UCD is both distinctively Irish and global in its standing, reach and impact.

-The university has fourteen subjects in the world’s top 100 and 35 within the world’s top 200 (QS Subject rankings 2019.)
+The university has eight subjects in the world’s top 100 and 34 within the world’s top 200 (QS Subject rankings 2021.)

 The University has a focus on six research priorities, which map to critical global research challenges.